su-mana-s/InspectAI_ARCBenchmark/readme.md

 3. The topk_winner scores, on the other hand, with just k=2, sees mini score a full accuracy = 1 and nano a close second with accuracy = 0.996 !
 (ie., given just a very minute increase in margin for error - a second chance, essentially - the models generally get everything right?!)
 4. Confidence is calculated as the linear probability from the logprobs of top-k answers.
 Top-conf., ie., the model's confidence in its top choice is at a 99% for mini and 97% for nano!
-5. Whereas the confidence in the actual, ground-truth target answer is a 90% and 87% for mini and nano respectively.
+5. Whereas the confidence in the actual, ground-truth target answer is a 90% and 87% for mini and nano, respectively.
 This is because, well, they are generally confident of their top choices, regardless of whether they are right or wrong.
 So, when they get some questions wrong and the target differs, their confidence in their wrong answer remains - thus the lower scores.

 ### D. MC-MCQ - Multi-correct Answers